SarahJChong/emergency-duress-app/docs/architecture/routing.md

 - **/security**:

-  - Accessible only to users with 'security' role
+  - Accessible only to users with 'security' or 'manager' role
   - Contains the security dashboard for managing incidents
   - No location registration required
+  - Managers have access to view all

 - **/admin**: